-ILLUSTRATION OF TEST STANDARDS THAT CORRELATE (a) POORLY AND (b) WELL WITH ENVIRONMENTAL LEVELS
+ILLUSTRATION OF TEST STANDARDS THAT CORRELATE (a) POORLY AND (b) WELL WITH ENVIRONMENTAL LEVELS during usual developmental phases.

-Ease of performance is a second factor that must be carefully evaluated in developing a measurement methodology.
-The methodology should be readily performed by manufacturers to facilitate the many tests required during usual developmental phases.
 In addition, manufacturers will undoubtedly wish to test at least a sample of products prior to introducing them into commerce.
 Also, the methodology should be easily performed by enforcement personnel who may test at a manufacturer's facility and/or at a special test site.